Kowalski-RND/uProse/README.md

 μProse is licensed under the MIT license.
 Go ahead and break / improve it!

 ###Shout-outs
-μProse is built on a really awesome library made by very cool people.
+μProse is built on a really awesome framework made by very cool people over at Google.

 - [AngularJS](http://angularjs.org/)